kateharborne/SimSpin/docs/make_simspin_file.markdown

 # Making the input file for SimSpin

-In order to build a data cube with `SimSpin`, we need to construct an input file.
+In order to build a data cube with SimSpin, we need to construct an input file.
 {: .fs-5 .fw-300 .pb-2 }

 The purpose of this input file is to prepare all the information of the supplied simulation in a consistent format.
 It also aims to prepare the computationally expensive steps only once (i.e. the generation of spectra for each star).
-Once we have generated a `SimSpin` file, that file can be used as input to `build_datacube` many times.
+Once we have generated a SimSpin file, that file can be used as input to `build_datacube` many times.
 {: .fw-300 }